PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/information_extration_pipelines/document_scene_information_extraction_en.md

     <td>522.536</td>
     <td>1845.37</td>
     <td>6.9 M</td>
-    <td>SLANet is a table structure recognition model independently developed by Baidu's PaddlePaddle vision team.
-The model significantly enhances the accuracy and inference speed for table structure recognition by utilizing the CPU-friendly lightweight backbone network PP-LCNet, the CSP-PAN high-low layer feature fusion module, and the SLA Head feature decoding module that aligns structural and positional information.</td>
+    <td>SLANet is a table structure recognition model developed by Baidu PaddlePaddle Vision Team.
+The model significantly improves the accuracy and inference speed of table structure recognition by adopting a CPU-friendly lightweight backbone network PP-LCNet, a high-low-level feature fusion module CSP-PAN, and a feature decoding module SLA Head that aligns structural and positional information.</td>
   </tr>
   <tr>
     <td>SLANet_plus</td>